Frequently Asked Questions

 How quickly can I get my products?

-For domestic retail orders, we generally ship the same day by UPS ground.
+For domestic retail orders, we generally ship the same day or next day by UPS ground.

 We can also ship by 3-Day Select, Second Day Air, or Next Day Air for an extra charge.
 For international shipments, we can ship by USPS, UPS Express or UPS Expedited.
 Access to electronic courses and booklets is generally made available automatically by e-mail at the time you order through our online store.
-Orders for e-Calendars can usually be set up within 24 to 48 hours.
+If you don't receive your automated login information within 10 minutes, please check your spam filter.

-Due to the easily photocopied nature of our printed products, we have a NO RETURNS policy.
+Due to the easily reproduced nature of our printed products, we have a NO RETURNS policy.
+Online products that have been accessed cannot be canceled for a refund.

 How can I pay for my order?

-The Center accepts VISA, MasterCard, American Express, Discover, checks drawn on U.S. banks, money orders, certified checks, and bank wires to our Deutsche Bank account in Düsseldorf, Germany.
-Wiring instructions: Bank #30070024, Account # 7504905, swift code DEUTDEDD
+The Center accepts VISA, MasterCard, American Express, Discover, checks drawn on U.S. banks, money orders, certified checks, and PayPal.